-The performance of alternative investments was mixed.
-Private equity returned 10% for the year while Hedge funds produced results of 5%.
-Property performance saw a continuation of the positive performance that began in the second half of 2009 with the average fund achieving 10% for the year.
-During the year 2010/11 the LB Ealing Pension Fund did not invest in any alternatives.
+The performance of alternative investments was variable.
+The average return for private equity was 5% whilst hedge funds failed to produce a positive return.
+Property rose for the third consecutive year.
+During the year 2011/12 the LB Ealing Pension Fund did not invest in any alternatives.